Rework

 Who is involved?

-The project was initially funded by the London Waste and Recycling Board and Cory Riverside Energy.
+The project was initially funded by the London Waste and Recycling Board and Cory.
 The workshop is managed by Groundwork London.

 Some charities offer to collect some good quality furniture items, such as Emmaus South Lambeth – Visit the Emmaus website, or telephone 020 8761 4276 for further information.